 Tax Evasion Lawyers in Lexington

-In Kentucky "tax evasion" is the crime of failing to pay the taxes that they owe.
+In South Carolina, "tax evasion" is a crime that involves a willful failure to pay the taxes that the taxpayer legally owes.

-Usually, the strategy employed by tax evaders in Lexington, Kentucky is to try and make it look like they have less taxable income than they actually do.
+Normally, the strategy employed by tax evaders in Lexington, South Carolina is to try and make it look like they have less taxable income than they actually do.
 This can be done by failing to report income, concealing it, or fraudulently transferring property.

-Both federal law and the law of Kentucky treat tax evasion as a severe criminal offense.
+Both federal law and the law of South Carolina treat tax evasion as a significant criminal offense.

-A Lexington, Kentucky Tax Evasion Lawyer Can Help
+A Lexington, South Carolina Tax Evasion Lawyer Can Help